IDifusal/IDifusal/README.md

 <!-- Talking about you -->
 **About Me:**

-- I’m full stack developer
+- I’m full stack developer 😎
 - My favorite Javascript framework is Vue 🤠
-- I’m currently learning Flutter and React
+- I’m currently learning Flutter and React 👀
-- I have worked in a couple marketing Agencies using PHP/Wordpress/Vue
+- I have worked in a couple marketing Agencies using PHP/Wordpress/Vue ⭐
-- I’m looking to collaborate on anything!
+- I’m looking to collaborate on anything! 🤩
-- Ask me about anything, I am happy to help.
+- Ask me about anything, I am happy to help. 😃
+- Check my repositores!
+I have made a lot of projects 🤡
-- Fun-Fact: I have a degree in economics
+- Fun-Fact: I have a degree in economics 🧐
 ---

 **Languages and Tools:**